Silvostok/Fruteria_0/README.md

 Sample project - xCode 7, Swift 2 and iOS 9

-A sample project where it shows concepts I'm learning in xCode 7, Swift 2 and iOS 9.
+A sample project where it shows the code of concepts I'm learning in xCode 7, Swift 2 and iOS 9.

 Custom Protocol / Extension